Matstaps/Portfolio-project-two/README.md

 ### Winner Section

-* This section alerts the user as to the winner of the most recent rouind.
+* This section alerts the user as to the winner of the most recent round.

 ### Hero Image Section